jadrianports/tankwise/README.md

 6. **Catalina Island → Los Angeles** (422 `route_not_found`).
 An island with no connecting road, so Mapbox itself reports no drivable route.
 7. **A quick code tour:** `routing/services/solver.py` (the greedy algorithm), `routing/services/corridor.py` (the bbox and perpendicular filter), `routing/views.py` (the orchestrator that ties it together), and `routing/cache.py` (the cache-key normalizer behind step 4).

-## What I'd do next
+## Notes

 - **Run the two address-geocoding calls concurrently.** When both `start` and `finish` are addresses, they're geocoded one after the other right now.
 Doing them at the same time would save roughly 150ms on address-only requests.
 I left it sequential to keep the request path a single, easy-to-follow synchronous chain within the assessment's timeline.
-- **Pre-warm the preset routes into Redis at boot.** Right now the first click on any preset pays the full cold-request cost.
-Warming those routes into the cache during `entrypoint.sh` would make even the first demo click instant.
-- **Look into thin West Coast station coverage.** A route like Seattle → San Diego is obviously drivable but currently reports `infeasible_route`, because the CSV has sparse station coverage along parts of the West Coast.
+- **Thin West Coast station coverage.** A route like Seattle → San Diego is obviously drivable but currently reports `infeasible_route`, because the CSV has sparse station coverage along parts of the West Coast.
 Worth checking whether that's a real gap in the source data or a corridor-width tuning issue.
 - Longer term (not attempted here): a Mapbox permanent-geocoding fallback for the handful of station addresses the Census geocoder can't resolve, alternative route options (fastest vs. cheapest), a per-request vehicle profile (range, mpg, tank size), and a live cloud deployment.

-(The pooled, retrying Mapbox session mentioned earlier is already implemented, so it's not on this list.)

 ## License

 © 2026 jadrianports. **All Rights Reserved.**

-This repository is shared publicly for portfolio and evaluation purposes only.
+This repository is shared publicly for evaluation purposes only.
 It is **not** open-source software.
 No license, express or implied, is granted to any person to use, copy, reproduce, modify, publish, redistribute, sublicense, or create derivative works from any part of this code, in whole or in part, without the author's prior written permission.
 See the [`LICENSE`](LICENSE) file for the full notice.